Mashtruman/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd-print the absolute pathname of  the current working directory ls -Display the contents list of your current directory cd ~ -script that changes the working directory to the user’s home director
+pwd- a script that prints the absolute path name of the current working directory ls -list directory content cd ~ -change directory to home ls -l -List directory content in long format